 Ready Set Work! is a 20 hour course designed to prepare the ex-offender to find and keep employment by teaching job readiness skills and assisting with the employment search.
 Participants receive assistance with resumes, developing interview skills and finding full or part time employment.

 Through our partnerships with community resources and employers we have helped reentering individuals find employment.
 Our "List of Friends" consist of: SUNY SCCC Career Counseling, Home Depot, CDTA, Golub (Price Chopper Warehouse), Nationwide Maintenance,Clynk Recycling.
 Moonlight Landscaping, HW Staffing Solutions, Quad Graphics and the National Food Bank.
 We're constantly working to expand our "List of Friends" in hopes that it will not only grow but also provide our participants with greater chances at gaining substantial employment/career opportunities.

-Thinking for a Change: Thinking for a Change (T4C) is a 13 week, sessions that meet twice a week on a ongoing enrollment designed to help the ex-offender analyze their thinking processes, understand what they are feeling, and find new ways of solving problems.
-These new skills will help the ex-offender respond differently when they find themselves in difficult situations.
-T4C has many of the job skills components of Ready, Set, Work! – but is designed to help returning offenders with significant barriers to employment.
+Thinking for a Change: Thinking for a Change (T4C) is designed to help returning offenders with significant barriers to employment.
+T4C helps ex-offenders analyze their thinking processes, understand what they are feeling, and find new ways of solving problems when they find themselves in difficult situations.

 MRT (trademark) is a systematic treatment strategy that seeks to decrease recidivism among juvenile and adult criminal offenders by increasing moral reasoning.
 Its cognitive-behavioral approach combines elements from a variety of psychological traditions to progressively address ego and positively impact social moral behavioral growth.